 We spend every waking moment engrossed in the world that is weddings.
+Wedding colors, wedding flowers, wedding photos and films- and yes, keeping track of wether or not a specific wedding tradition is keeping it’s luster.
 We live and breathe this stuff- and it can be a lot of information to absorb if you’ve never been involved with a wedding before.
-We figured it would be beneficial for us to drop some of the trends we have been seeing evolve over the past few years and hopefully that will help with your planning process!
+We thought it would be beneficial for us to drop some of the trends we have been seeing evolve over the past few years and hopefully that will help with your planning process!

 If you insist on favors, go with something edible!
 A cute cookie with your names on them, or a little jar of local honey or jam.
 These are cute, usable and appreciated by hungry attendees!
 Check out these super cute cookies, which also made for great detail shots.

 The old school book with peoples name in it is a thing of the past.
 You still want a guest book- but get a little creative with it!
-Our favorite option is to have us make you a custom album with your engagement photos for people to sign the day of, but other options include a wall hanging (we’ve seen bourbon barrel lids, large matted photographs and even some mirrors).
+Our favorite option is to make you an album with your engagement photos for people to sign the day of.
+Other options include a wall hanging (we’ve seen bourbon barrel lids, large matted photographs and even some mirrors).
 If your videography package through us includes a second shooter through your reception- we can also do a video guest book where guests can film themselves saying something sweet!

 Do it.
 We talk about this in depth with couples and we firmly believe you two need to see each other prior to the ceremony.
-There is nothing more nerve wracking for a groom than to be expected to preform some spectacle of emotion as the bride walks down the aisle.
-Let the poor guy see you privately ahead of time so he can dote on you, tell you you’re beautiful, and cry his happy tears in peace.
+There is nothing more nerve-wracking for a groom than to be expected to preform emotionally as the bride walks down the aisle.
+Let the poor guy see you privately ahead of time.
+There, he can dote on you, tell you you’re beautiful, and cry his happy tears in peace.

 First looks are not always just for you and your significant other, make sure to let us know if you plan to share one with a family member or your bridal party!
 We loved this super sweet first look between Alyssa and her father.